 An isosceles triangle is a triangle which has any two of its sides equal to each other.
 Also, the angles opposite these equal sides are equal.
 In general, a triangle is a polygon which has three sides and three vertices.
-The sides and angles of triangle could vary.
+The sides and angles of the triangle could vary.
 The types of triangles can be classified based on the sides and angles.
 Based on the sides, a triangle is classified into three types namely: Scalene, Isosceles and Equilateral.
 Whereas based on the angles, a triangle is classified into three types namely: Acute Angled, Obtuse Angled and Right Angled.
+In this article, we are going to discuss the isosceles triangle definition, properties, area and perimeter formulas with many solved examples.

 Table of contents: